-- 2. The complainant has made the following submissions: - I. That the complainant, "Dalmia Family Office Trust", earlier known as "Mridu Hari Dalmia Parivar Trust" and is a part of the "Dalmia Group"
+- 2. The complainant has made the following submissions: - I. That the complainant, "Dalmia Family Office Trust", earlier known as "Mridu Hari Dalmia Parivar Trust" and is a part of the "Dalmia Group" which includes Dalmia Family Office Trust and Dalmia Family Holdings LLP.

-- II.
+II.
 That the respondent company namely M/s Almond Infrabuild Private Limited, is purportedly inter-alia engaged in the business of construction and development of residential group housing projects, managed by Mr. Getamber Anand being the director of respondent company.
 The respondent company i.e., M/s Almond Infrabuild Private Limited and other ATS group companies namely ATS Infrastructure Limited, Anand Divine Developers Private Limited, Domus Greens Private Limited and ATS Housing Private Limited are collectively referred to as "ATS group companies".

-- III.
+III.
 That from the year 2013 and up to the year 2015, six (6) independent sets of transactions having jurisdiction in Gurugram were entered into between different ATS group companies and the Dalmia Group entities.
 The said transactions can be broadly categorized under three different categories/heads:

-- Investment Transactions;

-- Flat purchase and buyback transactions;
+- Investment Transactions; - Flat purchase and buyback transactions;

-- Loan Transactions;